T20X/notes/C++Allocators.md

 [Note 13: This is appropriate when the called allocation function does not allocate memory; otherwise, it is likely to result in a memory leak. — end note]

+An implementation is allowed to omit a call to a replaceable global allocation function ([new.delete.single], [new.delete.array]).
+When it does so, the storage is instead provided by the implementation or provided by extending the allocation of another new-expression.

 ## reuse
 When evalua ting a new-expression, storage is considered reused after it is returned from the allocation function, but before the evaluation of the new-initializer ([expr.new]).